-Much is written on the issues surrounding housing and environment issue of African poultry, but because no single ‘hard and fast’ situation exists there is not one single solution that can fit all
+Much is written on the issues surrounding housing and environment issue of African poultry, but because no single ‘hard and fast’ situation exists there is not one single solution that can fit allp>Much is written on the issues surrounding housing and environment issue of African poultry, but because no single ‘hard and fast’ situation exists there is not one single solution that can fit all

 This is due to the sheer size of the African continent experiencing such a huge range of climate and weather and because production is now split between traditional free range and open-house farming and closed large and more intensive poultry production systems.
 Last but not least, there is the related, compounding and sometimes confounding factor of relative humidity which cannot be divorced from temperature on its own.